ImageOptim/gifski/README.md

 ## Building

-1. [Install Rust](https://www.rust-lang.org/en-US/install.html) or update the version you have.
+1. [Install Rust](https://www.rust-lang.org/en-US/install.html) or run `rustup update`.
 This project only supports the very latest version of Rust.
+You will get compile errors about "unstable edition" if you don't run `rustup update`.
 2. Clone the repository: `git clone https://github.com/ImageOptim/gifski`
 3. In the cloned directory, run: `cargo build --release`